cloudeight/style-guidelines/css/README.md

 ## Foundation
-When working on projects, large or small, it is important to work to a set of guidelines to help keep stylesheets:
+When working on a project, large or small, it is important to work to a set of guidelines to help keep stylesheets:

 - Consistent
 - Maintainable
 - Readable
 - Scalable

-This means any number of developers can work within a stylesheet and have a good understanding of what they are working with and without the worry of disrupting the flow of development.
+This means any number of developers can work within a stylesheet without the worry of disrupting the flow of development.

 ## Syntax and Formatting
 ### Fundamentals
-In it's simplsitc form a CSS ruleset should:
+In it's basic form a CSS ruleset should:

 - Use four (4) space indents (no tabs)
-- Use 100 characters max
+- Use the 100 character wide column limit
 - Use lowercase
 - Have each selector on a new line
 - Have the opening brace on the same line as the last selector